ppy/osu-wiki/news/2026/2026-04-24-osutaiko-world-cup-2026-finals-recap.md

 ## Score highlights

-- Shoutouts are due to ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027).
-After yet again being one of the top performers all weekend, scores like his 99.92 % FC on [Ice - Etude for the Sinners](https://osu.ppy.sh/beatmapsets/2538045#taiko/5616517) (FM3) and his stunning 1x100 finish on [Ludicin - Obliterate](https://osu.ppy.sh/beatmapsets/2537908#taiko/5616167) (HR2) didn't fail to impress casters and viewers alike.
+- Shout-outs are due to ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027).
+After yet again being one of the top performers all weekend, scores like his 99.92% FC on [Ice - Etude for the Sinners](https://osu.ppy.sh/beatmapsets/2538045#taiko/5616517) (FM3) and his stunning 1x100 finish on [Ludicin - Obliterate](https://osu.ppy.sh/beatmapsets/2537908#taiko/5616167) (HR2) didn't fail to impress casters and viewers alike.
 Setting these scores in a Finals round is definitely a feat of his skill, and we're excited to see him continue his strong performance in the upcoming Grand Finals round.

 ---

 And that's a wrap for the Finals recap!
-One final round remains, which will determine the winner of the osu!taiko World Cup 2026, and we're looking forward to seeing you all for the grande finale.
+One final round remains, which will determine the winner of the osu!taiko World Cup 2026, and we're looking forward to seeing you all for the grand finale.

 Head over to the [TWC 2026 wiki page](/wiki/Tournaments/TWC/2026) to find out about all the match schedules and other necessary information and follow the [osulive Twitch channel](https://www.twitch.tv/osulive) to get notified when we go live.

 —Hivie, Sakura006 & Yasuho